Gaussian mixtures: entropy and geometric inequalities

 We note that the crucial identity \eqref{eq:measurelaplacestrip} can also be proven in purely probabilistic terms.
 Let $X_1,\ldots,X_n$ be i.i.d. random variables distributed according to $\mu_{q,\lambda}$ and take i.i.d. positive random variables $Y_1,\ldots,Y_n$ and standard Gaussian random variables $Z_1,\ldots,Z_n$ such that $X_i$ has the same distribution as the product $Y_iZ_i$.
 Then we have

 where $Z$ is a standard Gaussian random variable, independent of the $Y_i$.

 \begin{remark} A similar approach also yields a direct proof of Corollary \ref{cor:sections}.
-The crucial ingredient in this case would be an identity from \cite{MP88} instead of \eqref{eq:laplacerepresentation}.
-They proved that there exists a constant $c(q,n)>0$ such that if $H\subseteq\R^n$ is any hyperplane and $H(\e)$ is defined by \eqref{eq:h(e)}, then
+The crucial ingredient in this case would be an identity from \cite{MP88} and \cite{Bar95} instead of \eqref{eq:laplacerepresentation}.
+It is proven there that for every $q\in(0,\infty)$, there exists a constant $c(q,n)>0$ such that if $H\subseteq\R^n$ is any hyperplane and $H(\e)$ is defined by \eqref{eq:h(e)}, then

 where $\mu_q^n$ is the measure on $\R^n$ with density proportional to $e^{-\|x\|_q^q}$.
 Since this measure is also a product of laws of i.i.d.
 Gaussian mixtures the preceding argument works identically.